 Instructions for Pie Crust

 - Mix the dry ingredients.

-Consistency of pie crust dough should be crumbly like this
+The consistency of pie crust dough should be crumbly like this:

 - Make the second batch of the dough, and repeat the process.
 Place both disks (mine were not perfectly round, so don’t stress that), in the fridge for an hour.

 Once an hour has passed, take the two disks out of the fridge.
 Turn on your oven to 450 so it can preheat.
 Let the dough disks sit for about 10 min so that you can easily form them into the pie dish.
 If you try and do it right out of the fridge, they’ll be difficult to manipulate.
 You want them firm and cool, not room temp, so 10 min is enough for that.

 - Peel, core, and slice your apples.
 I used this contraption, but you could do this by hand.

 - Sprinkle juice of a lemon over apples.
 This will help keep them from browning.